Shaq, Foxx set for online Black entrepreneurship special

 LOS ANGELES (AP) — “Shark Tank” veteran Daymond John will host a live-streamed special aimed at bolstering Black entrepreneurship, with Shaquille O’Neal, Gabrielle Union and Jamie Foxx set to participate.

-“Black Entrepreneur Day” is aimed at providing “guidance and inspiration to the next generation of rising entrepreneurs,” according to Monday’s announcement.
+“Black Entrepreneurs Day” is aimed at providing “guidance and inspiration to the next generation of rising entrepreneurs,” according to Monday’s announcement.
 It’s scheduled to begin at 7 p.m.
 EDT Saturday, Oct.
 24, on platforms including Facebook, YouTube and Twitter.

 While the year has been challenging for many, it’s “also created tremendous opportunities for people throughout this country to rise up to be heard,” John, the CEO and founder of the lifestyle brand FUBU, said in a statement.

-John plans one-on-one conversations with his guests, which will also include LL Cool J and media magnate and BET co-founder Robert Johnson.
+John plans one-on-one conversations with his guests, who will also include LL Cool J and media magnate and BET co-founder Robert Johnson.
 Musicians Chance The Rapper and Questlove are set to perform.